amazingrando/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD.md

 Entanglements manifest fully before the PCs have a chance to avoid them.
 When an entanglement comes into play, describe the situation after the entanglement has manifested.
 The PCs deal with it from that point—they can't intercept it and defuse it before it happens.
 The purpose of the mechanic is to abstract a lot of the complex stuff happening in the backgrounds of the characters' lives in order to generate trouble for them.
 Entanglements are the cost of doing business in the underworld—a good crew learns to roll with the punches and pick their battles.

-The entanglements are detailed on the following pages.
+The entanglements are detailed in the following sections.
 Each has a list of potential ways for the PCs to be rid of it.
 If you want the entanglements to be a momentary problem for the crew, stick to the suggested methods to resolve them, and move on to the next part of downtime.
 If you want to dive in and explore the entanglement in detail, set the scene and play out the event in full, following the actions and consequences where they lead.

 ### Arrest